 - It had to sound like a Santoor

-I still felt that the following information on the completed Santoor and shots of the process of building would be helpful to post.
-You can visit this page which has more photos of the finished Santoor as well as photos of steps of the process of building.
+Information on the completed Santoor and shots of the process of building can be found on this page.
 I’ve also made available a PDF on Building a 16/15 Indian Santoor which includes some drawings and a more detailed description of the process.
 Although not complete, it is far more information than currently available on the web.
 If there are additions you’d like to contribute, send me an email.
 If you are interested in acquiring one of my Santoors, again contact me.
 Prices are here.
 Options to be discussed.
 Thanks